Web3Metal/Metal-Suno-Prompt-Creator/README_v1.0.md

 ### *Thrash Redemption v1.0*
 A detailed 1980s thrash metal prompt demonstrating full structural labeling and emotional continuity across sections.
 Includes multiple riffs, breakdowns, fry-scream cues, and a narrative redemption theme.
-Use this example to study how precise section markers and emotional direction translate into balanced Suno output.

 ---